CanisLupus999/slyth-hive/README.md

 You can find me on the ARS discord server.

 ## Acknowledgemnts
-1. Prince of Nothing for permission to use his work for this module.
+1. Prince of Nothing for permission to use his work in this module.
 2. Celestain for creating the Advanced Roleplaying System for Foundry and for all the help he has provided.
 3. SpencerG for not giving up on Variant1 psionics.
 4. EOTB for all the work on OSRIC content for Foundry and for all the help and shared knowledge about DnD in general.